72nd/feti-ng/README.md

 # feti-ng

-HTML5 client side festival timetable with static site generator.
-Uses AlpineJS to render the `schedule.json` as a responsive timetable.
-Can be deployed using any simple HTTP server.
+A client-side HTML5 festival timetable with a static site generator.
+It uses AlpineJS to render `schedule.json` into a responsive timetable that can be hosted on any simple HTTP server.

-The python script is used to generate a `schedule.json` from our Baserow instance.
+A Python script generates the `schedule.json` from data stored in our Baserow instance.

 ## Usage

-Use your favorite HTTP-server to serve the content of the `web` directory.
-Done.
-You can alter the schedule, etc. by editing the files within `web`.
+Serve the content of the `web` directory using your preferred HTTP server.
+To modify the schedule or other content, edit the files within the `web` directory.

-If a more complex deployment is needed you can use the `feti` python application for automatic build and deployment of the web folder.
-The script uses Baserow as the source for the schedule data.
+For more complex deployment needs, use the `feti` Python application, which automates the building and deployment of the web folder, sourcing schedule data from Baserow.

-## Site builder
+## Site Builder

-This Python script takes the data from a Baserow instance as well as the config file and generates a web folder which is then deployed to the given location.
+This Python script generates a web folder from Baserow data and a configuration file, which can then be deployed to a specified location.

 ### Installation